 At a crucial stage of World War II, the Special Operations Executive deliberately allowed one of its most closely guarded top secrets to fall into Nazi hands – as part of a grand deception plan.

-In 1944 SOE planners wanted to make the Nazi high command think that there was an extensive underground resistance developing within Germany itself, to make the SS and Wermacht waste weapons and men chasing a will o the wisp.
+In 1944 SOE planners wanted to make the Nazi high command think that there was an extensive underground resistance developing within Germany itself, to misdirect the SS and Wermacht into wasting weapons and men chasing a will o’ the wisp.
 The operation – codenamed Periwig – involved simulating the existence of a German resistance similar to the French resistance.

 To convince the German secret service , the Abwehr, of Periwig’s authenticity, SOE dropped canisters of arms and fake instructions from London at remote spots in Germany and on the Polish borders, knowing some of them would be found and investigated at high level.
 They also produced a lot of fake radio traffic aimed at supposed German underground patriots, which the Abwehr’s listening service would be bound to detect.

 But there was a problem.
 As London had no real network of agents in Germany, there was no return radio traffic back to London – an absence that was bound to give the game away.